 Under GLRI Action Plan IV, GLRI federal agencies and their partners will build upon past restoration efforts targeted at critical habitat types.
-Recently completed and new projects will consider incorporating increased access and use of project sites by local residents, Tribes and disadvantaged and other communities with environmental justice concerns, and continue to generate lessons learned from projects so that climate adaptation options for future projects are identified upfront in the planning process.
-Increasing use of Indigenous Knowledge upfront and throughout projects will be sought, exercising caregiver responsibilities of indinawemaaganag (natural resources or relatives).
+Recently completed and new projects will consider incorporating increased access and use of project sites by local residents, Tribes and underserved communities, and continue to generate lessons learned from projects so that climate adaptation options for future projects are identified upfront in the planning process.
+Increasing use of Indigenous Knowledge upfront and throughout projects will be sought, exercising caregiver responsibilities of indinawemaaganag (our relatives).